Ann Li

 To enrich our intuition and cross-examine our hypotheses, we conducted primary research focused on the Polar World exhibit.
 In relation to the scope of our project, we prepared research objectives and protocol to inform contextual interviews and field observation.

 We sought to understand visitor motivations before coming to the museum, experiences during the visit, and takeaways after, as well as observe trends in the volume of visitors, their movements, and their engagement with different sections of the exhibit.
+Combined with participatory field immersion and examination, we mapped out current experiences with respect to the exhibit's physical layout and content.

-Reference guidelines for conversational interviews
+Reference protocol for conversational interviews

 Exhibit floorplan sketch and annotations

-Based on research insights, we developed a problem statement and design principles that would frame the rest of our explorations:
+Based on research insights, we developed a problem statement and design principles that would frame the rest of our explorations

 Breaking away from outdated approaches,